softwarefactory-project/sf-operator/doc/deployment/logging.md

 [...]
 spec:
   FluentBitLogForwarding:
-    httpInputHost: "fluentbit-http-input-service"
+    forwardInputHost: "fluentbit-forward-input-service"
 ```

-The **httpInputHost** is the host of the HTTP input to which logs should be sent.
+The **forwardInputHost** is the host of the HTTP input to which logs should be sent.

 ### Pre-defined labels